CEL Rule Conditions

 • joinCode

-The engine evaluates conditions left-to-right. joinCode combines each condition with the accumulated result.
-If the final condition result is true, actions run as they do today.
+The Java yaml-rule engine evaluates conditions left-to-right. joinCode combines each condition with the accumulated result.
+This format is shown here only as migration context.

 Portal persistence stores rule metadata in rule_t and the executable rule JSON in rule_t.rule_body.
 Today there is no dedicated column that tells the portal which condition editor to render, so the UI would have to inspect rule_body.